lida-project/.github/profile/README.md

 ## LIDA Features

 The LIDA tool consists of 4 modules as shown below:
- - ☑ | a **Summarizer** that converts the data into a rich and compact natural language summary
+ - ☑ | a **summarizer** that converts the data into a rich and compact natural language summary
  - ☑ |a **goal explorer** that, given the data, enumerates visualization goals
  - ☑ |a **visgenerator** that generates, refines, evaluates, repairs, executes, and filters, visualization code.
  - ☑ |an **infographer** that yields data-faithful stylized graphics using image generation models (IGM)